cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 The [Security Model](#security-model) guarantees that any misbehaving validator can be slashed for at least the unbonding period, i.e., as long as that validator's tokens are not unbonded yet, they can be slashed.
-However, if the tokens start unbonding before `infractionHeight`, i.e., the tokens did not contribute to the voting power that committed the infraction, then the tokens MUST NOT be slashed.
+However, if the tokens start unbonding before `infractionHeight` (i.e., the tokens did not contribute to the voting power that committed the infraction) then the tokens MUST NOT be slashed.

 In the context of CCV, validators (with tokens bonded on the provider chain) MUST be slashed for infractions committed on the consumer chains at heights for which they have voting power.
 Thus, although the infractions are committed on the consumer chains and evidence of these infractions is submitted to the consumer chains, the slashing happens on the provider chain.
 As a result, the Consumer Initiated Slashing operation requires, for every consumer chain, a mapping from consumer chain block heights to provider chain block heights.